 What sort of process structure is warranted?

 The CWG-Stewardship recommends that the IANA Function Review be organized along the same ICANN Cross Community Working Group guidelines that have developed over the past years and which have been used successfully in the process of developing the IANA Stewardship Transition recommendations.
-As with the CWG-Stewardship, this review group would be co-chaired by someone designated by the GNSO and someone designated by the ccNSO.
-The groups would work on a consensus basis.
+As with the CWG-Stewardship, this review group will be co-chaired by someone designated by the GNSO and someone designated by the ccNSO.
+The groups will work on a consensus basis.
 In the event that consensus could not be reached, the IANA Function Review Team could decide by a majority vote of the group members.

 The CWG-Stewardship expects that each IANA Function Review should take nine months from the appointment of members to the IANA Function Review Team to the publication of a final report, including conducting two 40-day public comment periods.